TinyTapeout/tinytapeout-06/projects/tt_um_lisa/docs/info.md

 It uses a 32x32 1RW [DFFRAM](https://github.com/AUCOHL/DFFRAM) macro to implement a 128 bytes (1 kilobit) RAM module.
 The 128 Byte ram can be used either as a DATA cache for the processor data bus, giving a 32K Byte address range, or the CACHE controller can be disabled, connecting the Lisa processor core to the RAM directly, limiting the data space to 128 bytes.
-Inclusion of the DFFRAM is thanks to Uri Shaked (Discord urish) and this DFFRAM example.
+Inclusion of the DFFRAM is thanks to Uri Shaked (Discord urish) and his DFFRAM example.

 Reseting the project **does not** reset the RAM contents.